The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 The best thing to do is experiment with your black and the other colors you have, but here are some ideas to start off with.

-To make your black a little cooler, and a cool color such as Ultramarine Blue, Phthalo Green, or Dioxazine Purple.
+To make your black a little cooler, use a cool color such as Ultramarine Blue, Phthalo Green, or Dioxazine Purple.

 To make your black a little warmer, try adding a warm color such as Alizarin Crimson, Quinacridone Red, or Cadmium Orange.
-The orange tends to make black appear a little lighter so a good alternative if you don’t want to lighten the black with white.
+Orange tends to make black appear a little lighter, so it’s a good alternative if you don’t want to lighten the black with white.

-For more information on which colors are warm and which colors are cool, see my post on warm and cool colors.
+See my post on warm and cool colors for more information on which colors are warm and cool colors.

 These tips will also work on your own chromatic black mixes.
 If you have mixed your black a little too warm or a little too cool, try adding a little more of the cool or warm colors above to change the color temperature.

-Adding another color to your tube of black paint will also give that paint more depth and dimension.
-It won’t look quite so flat and dull.
+Adding another color to your tube of black paint will also give it more depth and dimension.
+It will no longer look flat and dull.

 Making Green From Black

-Surprisingly, black can make a variety of greens when mixed with yellow, very useful for landscape paintings.
+Surprisingly, black can make a variety of greens when mixed with yellow, which is very useful for landscape paintings.

 Making a Color Chart

-It is a good idea to make a color chart for yourself when you are experimenting with mixing these colors.
-Each manufacturer has slightly different formulations for their paint and the colors you see on the computer screen are not always accurate.
+When you are experimenting with mixing these colors, it is a good idea to make a color chart for yourself.
+Each manufacturer has slightly different formulations for their paint, and the colors you see on the computer screen are not always accurate.

-Use some watercolor paper or heavy card stock to record your mixes.
-Laminate the paper and stick it on your studio wall or put it in a binder or file folder for future reference.
-It takes the guesswork out of mixing colors in the future.
+Record your mixes on watercolor paper or heavy card stock.
+Laminate the paper and stick it on your studio wall, or put it in a binder or file folder for future reference.
+This will take the guesswork out of mixing colors in the future.

 Hi Marilyn for posting this information especially How to make black.
 Now that I have seen this I feel I can mix my own colours.
 It dosen’t look that hard once it has been explained like you have done here.
 I will be practicing as I would like to mix a nice greenish black for a background that will have varying shades of green foliage on it.
 I want the background to enhance the foliage.
 Many thank for all your support and advice.